AnicetNgrt/flore1/CONTRIBUTING.md

 # 💡 Contributing to flore1
 First, thanks a lot for contributing to flore1 ! **╰(\*°▽°\* )╯**

-# 🔰 Introduction:
 Flore1 is still a small scale project made entirely by I (the writer).
 I am a solo dev who is not very used to collaborative work on github.
 I aim to learn from thoses who want to contribute to this project.
 So please consider the fact that there is no fancy well redacted guidelines now.

 # 📜 Basic guidelines:

- - **A faster/more optimised version will always be priviligiated.**
+ - A faster/more optimised version will always be priviligiated.
- - **Improvements and bugfixes must be demonstrated and explained clearly in your pull requests.**
+ - Improvements and bugfixes must be demonstrated and explained clearly in your pull requests.
- - **Improving on syntax and code style is welcomed if it leads to similar or better performances.**
+ - Improving on syntax and code style is welcomed if it leads to similar or better performances.

 ## Your pull request should include: